christophM/interpretable-ml-book/manuscript/07-future.Rmd

 The raw data itself is always useless (I exaggerate on purpose).
 I don't care about the data;
-I care about the knowledge distilled from the data.
+I care about the knowledge contained in the data.
 Interpretable machine learning is a great way to distill knowledge from data.
-You can probe the model extensively, the model automatically recognizes if and how features are relevant for the prediction (many models have built-in feature selection), the model can automatically detect how relationships are represented, and -- if trained correctly -- the final model is the best possible approximation to reality.
+You can probe the model extensively, the model automatically recognizes if and how features are relevant for the prediction (many models have built-in feature selection), the model can automatically detect how relationships are represented, and -- if trained correctly -- the final model is a very good approximation of reality.

 Many analytical tools are already based on data models (because they are based on distribution assumptions):